...And Then There Were Three...: Side two

 The original title to "Deep in the Motherlode" was "Heavy".
 Rutherford uses a bottleneck slide guitar which he was inexperienced with at first to the point of placing it "on the wrong hand".

-"Many Too Many" features more lead guitar work from Rutherford, who felt less confident about his playing compared to the months after the album's release and had practised further.
-Once the basic tracks had been put down, the group were still unsure on how to finish the song and sought more arrangements to complete it, including a string sound Banks played on a Polymoog.
-At one point, they considered using orchestral instruments for the track but they never tried it.
+"Many Too Many" features more lead guitar work from Rutherford.
+Once the basic tracks had been recorded, the group were unsure on how to finish the song and sought more instrumental parts to complete it, including a string sound Banks played on a Polymoog.
+At one point, they considered using orchestral instruments for the track but that idea was never attempted.
 Banks, who penned the song's lyrics, recalled an issue Collins had with singing the word "mama" in the chorus; Banks had to reassure him that he could sing it.
+Banks also said in an interview that he actually played the string part on the Mellotron (its last appearance on a Genesis album) and a Roland string synth, as he felt "the basic string sound on the Polymoog isn't that great a string imitation".

-"Scenes from a Night's Dream" is based on a childhood dream, itself inspired by the cartoon strip character Little Nemo which Collins had bought a book on for his brother.
+"Scenes From a Night's Dream" is based on a childhood dream, itself inspired by the cartoon strip character Little Nemo; that character was part of a book that Collins had previously bought for his brother.
 The song developed from a musical idea from Banks who wrote the first draft of its lyrics, but he gave up halfway through as he felt they were unsuitable.
 The band instead settled on a set of lyrics that Collins offered during down time while mixing at Trident Studios that brought in a different melody and more harmonies.

 "Say It's Alright Joe", written by Rutherford and the penultimate track recorded for the album, is a torch song about an alcoholic who goes into a drunken stupor.
 The guitarist intended the track to be a "piss-take on the Dean Martin 'set 'em up Joe' alcoholic style'", but thought it was not going to work until Banks added his keyboard overdubs and the band started mixing the track, at which point it "came to life".

 The introduction to "The Lady Lies" was meant to have a "strippers feel to it.
 Hence the title".

-Genesis deliberately planned to close the album on a "lighter note" as a contrast to a heavier track, so they placed "Follow You Follow Me" at the end, the album's only track written during the rehearsal stage and went through numerous guises before the group settled on a three-minute song.
+Genesis deliberately planned to close the album on a "lighter note" as a contrast to the heavier tracks on the record, so they placed "Follow You Follow Me" at the end.
+This was the only track on the album that had been written during the rehearsal stage, and went through numerous interactions before the group settled on the three-minute arrangement for the song.
 Hentschel was dismissive of the song, but prepared an initial mix and presented it to the staff at Atlantic Records, who recognised it as a potential hit single for the band.
 The song was remixed and included on the album.
 The lyrics were written by Rutherford and were inspired by his wife.
 He later said it was the easiest set of lyrics he had written, spending "about ten minutes" on it.